 Major influences on early wine production in Australia

-Just as the wine industry was growing in Australia, it received some help: settlers from Europe.
-The settlers did not necessarily bring expertise to the Australian wineries (immigrants were mainly Englishmen with a passion for wine but absolutely no background in grape growing or wine making) but they did provide the Australian wine scene with their palates, which were adept to drinking the European varietals that had recently been introduced to the continent.
+As the wine industry was growing in Australia, it received some help: settlers from Europe.
+The settlers did not necessarily bring expertise to the Australian wineries (immigrants were mainly Englishmen with a passion for wine, but absolutely no background in grape growing or wine making) but they did provide the Australian wine scene with their palates, which were adept to drinking the European varietals that had recently been introduced to the continent.
 These immigrants strove to improve the quality of wines in Australia and markedly improved the caliber of wine in their new country.

 Gaining a worldwide reputation